simplex-chat/simplex-chat/docs/guide/app-settings.md

 ## Your app settings

-This section is labelled **"Settings"** in the app settings.
+This section is labelled **"Settings"** in the app.

 ### Notifications

-This page allows to configure the notifications mode: instant, periodic or only when the app is running.
+This page allows you to configure the notifications mode: instant, periodic or only when the app is running.
 There are some differences in how these options work on iOS and Android.
 Please read more in [this post](../../blog/20220404-simplex-chat-instant-notifications.md) about how notifications work.

 You can also configure whether the message preview is shown when the message arrives.

 **Please note**: For instant and periodic notifications to work on Android, you need to disable power optimization when prompted by the app, or later via the settings.
-Also, some variants of Android system require additional settings, for example MIU system on Xiaomi phones requires to enable "Auto start" for the app for the notification service to work.
+Also, some variants of Android system require additional settings, for example MIUI system on Xiaomi phones requires enabling "Auto start" for the app for the notification service to work.
 Please read [Don't kill my app](https://dontkillmyapp.com/) guide for any settings that may be required on your device.

 Also, currently instant notifications have the highest battery consumption - we are working to reduce it to be less or the same as for periodic notifications.

 ### Network & servers

-This page allows to configure your own SMP relays and change other network settings.
+This page allows you to configure your own SMP relays and change other network settings.

 <img src="../../blog/images/20230204-transport.png" width="288">